maoweinilsson/PDC-software-web/applications/phylobayes/beskow/1.5a/building.rst

 .. include:: building.inc

-decided to use the gnu compiler for simplicity
+According to the online manual the software should be compiled with GNU CC, but compilation/running works with the intel compiler as well

-module swap PrgEnv-cray PrgEnv-gnu
+$ module swap PrgEnv-cray PrgEnv-intel

-cd sources
+$ cd sources

-change the makefile so that CC=CC
+change the Makefile so that CC=CC

-then just make -j 6 and it makes
+$ make

-What to do with all the files is tricky, but hopefully just moving the data directory (which is also where the binaries are built) works.
+binaries are created in the data directory.

-i.e. mv data ../../
+A bin directory was created and executable files in the data directory where symbolically linked from the bin directory.